Enforcement of intellectual property rights

 WTO members are required to provide prompt and effective provisional enforcement in two situations: to prevent an infringement of IP rights from occurring, in particular to prevent goods from entering the distribution channels, including infringing goods on importation immediately after customs clearance; and to preserve relevant evidence concerning an alleged infringement.
 Provisional measures have to be available without prior hearing of the alleged infringer, where appropriate – for instance, where a delay would likely cause irreparable harm, or evidence may be destroyed.

 The requirements in the TRIPS Agreement on border measures enable holders of IP rights to obtain the cooperation of customs administrations to intercept infringing goods at the border and to prevent the release of these goods into circulation.
-The requirements are mandatory only for imports of counterfeit trademark or pirated copyright goods are concerned.
+The requirements are mandatory only where imports of counterfeit trademark or pirated copyright goods are concerned.
 Some WTO members apply border measures to goods that infringe other IP rights and to infringing goods destined for export, but this is only optional under TRIPS.

 Similarly, WTO members are not required to apply border measures to parallel imports (non-infringing products but on the market in another country with the IP owner's permission), to goods in transit, or to the importing of small quantities of goods of a non-commercial nature.
 As a general rule, the right holder must request the customs authorities to take action; there is no obligation on customs authorities to act on their own initiative (ex officio), although members may provide for this.